The onset of molecule-spanning dynamics in a multi-domain protein: Material and Methods

 \subsection{Biochemistry and sample preparation}

 \textbf{Protein production and purification.} Gene expression and subsequent protein purification was performed as previously described \autocite{Schmid.2020}.
 Yeast Hsp90 wildtype and variants with cysteine mutations at positions 61, 298 and 452 for fluorescent labeling were recombinantly produced in \textit{E. coli}.
 Protein purification was performed with three consecutive chromatography steps, Ni-affinity, anion-exchange and size exclusion chromatography, yielding nearly monodisperse dimeric Hsp90.
+Altogether about 1\,g of protein was purified for all the experiments.
 A detailed description is given in the SI.\\

 \textbf{Fluorescent Labeling and single-molecule experiments.} Fluorescent labeling was achieved by site-directed cysteine-maleimide chemistry.
 Atto532 or Atto550 were used as donor and Atto647N as acceptor, respectively (ATTO-TEC GmbH).
 Note donor- and acceptor positions of a FRET pair are always specified in the order \lq donor-acceptor\rq.
 To stabilise the Hsp90 dimer at single-molecule concentration a coiled-coil motif (DmKHC, \textit{D. melanogaster}) was inserted at the C-terminus which prevents dimer dissociation.
 Hsp90 heterodimers with one donor and one acceptor molecule per dimer were obtained by incubating donor- and acceptor-labeled Hsp90 dimers for 45\,min at 43$^{\circ}$C at ratio 1:1.
 At this temperature monomers exchanged which yielded stochastically one half Hsp90 heterodimers.
 The samples were centrifuged for 1\,h at 4$^{\circ}$C to separate potential aggregates.
 To obtain Hsp90 dimers with only one dye, donor-labeled Hsp90 dimers were exchanged with Hsp90 wildtype dimers at a 1:10 ratio.
 As buffer 40\,mM HEPES, 150\,mM KCl and 10\,mM MgCl$_2$ were dissolved in ultra pure H$_2$O and pH was adjusted to 7.5.
 Final protein concentrations were $\sim$100\,pM for single-molecule and $\sim$200-500\,pM for nsFCS experiments.
 AMPPNP was added to the samples immediately before the start of the measurement such that the final nucleotide concentration was 2\,mM.\\